Blueberryy/Anti-Speedrunner_System/README.md

 9. Failsafe function - Provides the option to keep the plugin enabled/disabled after a certain amount of survivors are incapacitated/revived.
 10. Supports multiple game modes - Provides the option to enable/disable the plugin in certain game modes.
 11. Custom configurations - Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
+12. Lock/unlock convar values - Provides the option to temporarily lock/unlock convar values across map changes.
-12. Automatic config updater - Provides the ability to update the main config file when new convars are added.
+13. Automatic config updater - Provides the ability to update the main config file when new convars are added.
-13. Menus - Provides menus for admin commands.
+14. Menus - Provides menus for admin commands.
-14. Custom target list - Provides a menu list of players with similar names when one of them is targeted.
+15. Custom target list - Provides a menu list of players with similar names when one of them is targeted.
-14. Lock saferoom doors - Provides options for unlocking ending saferoom doors.
+16. Lock saferoom doors - Provides options for unlocking ending saferoom doors.
 If an invalid option or no option is chosen, the door immediately opens.
-15. Track speedrunners - Provides options for dealing with speedrunners.
+17. Track speedrunners - Provides options for dealing with speedrunners.
 If an invalid option or no option is chosen, speedrunners will be warped back to the nearest teammate.
-16. Survivor and Infected target filters - Provides custom target filters.
+18. Survivor and Infected target filters - Provides custom target filters.
 (Use @survivors for survivors and @infected for infected.)
-17. Log command usage - Provides the option to log command usage.
+19. Log command usage - Provides the option to log command usage.
-18. Supports multiple languages - Provides support for translations.
+20. Supports multiple languages - Provides support for translations.
 [Click here to add support for your language!](http://translator.mitchdempsey.com/sourcemod_plugins/310) (I check everyday so I can update the translation file attached to this post, but you can private message me as well to make sure.)

 ## System Options
 The Anti-Speedrunner System mainly consists of 2 systems.